Jadeveon Clowney Is Thought Of As A ‘Lukewarm Worker,’ Analyst Says

 The comments from Brooks are in stark contrast to what another guest on the podcast had to say about Clowney.

-He added there doesn’t appear to be any kind of a work ethic problem in games.

-Zierlein said he did hear some of the same things about his “lukewarm” efforts.
+Zierlein noted that he did hear some of the same things about Clowney’s “lukewarm” efforts.
 The analyst said he can’t say first hand whether those rumors are true.
-What he can say is that when the lights are on and the game starts, Clowney works hard.
+He did insist that when the lights are on and the game starts, the player works hard.

-However, both analysts noted that the market for Clowney simply isn’t what the pass rush specialist believed it was going to be when the offseason started.

-If Clowney is believed his efforts leave something to be desired, both men still believed someone would sign him for this season, as long as the money he’s asking for is reduced.
+Even if Clowney’s efforts leave something to be desired, both analysts still believe someone would sign him for this season, as long as the money he’s asking for is reduced.